 A life-long baseball fan, Ed Abeyta sees plenty of life lessons and teachable moments that could be applied as equally to education as they do to baseball.

-The director of UC San Diego Extension’s K-16 programs, Abeyta recently wrote a feature for “The Evolllution,” a higher-education publication of the Lifelong Learning Movement.
+Extension's associate dean and the director of UC San Diego Extension’s Pre-College programs, Abeyta recently wrote a feature for “The Evolllution,” a higher-education publication of the Lifelong Learning Movement.